bmaynard1991/omni-scrape/README.md

 5. Handle both internal and external links. -done

-6. Scrape main page and replace links to redirect to generated html then store as html.
+6. Scrape main page and replace links to redirect to generated html then store as html. -done

-7. Create file structure for storing the html.
+7. Create file structure for storing the html.  -done

 8. Provide recursive depth implementation for more specified crawling.

-9. Link page to local html docs as they are scraped and stored.
+9. Link page to local html docs as they are scraped and stored. -done

 9. Manage duplication of stored documents.